jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 "That's the second time you've suggested we turn back to that village, and I'm beginning to wonder why you're so fixated on it."
 He stopped suddenly, his eyes widening.
 "There's a woman, isn't there?"

 Fabian stepped back in surprise and nearly fell headlong down the stairs.
 "What?
 No!
-Sir, I--"
+Sir, I---"

 "There *is* a woman!
-I don't know when you'd have managed to get involved with her, but this village thing, and your reaction to the whole dance metaphor--"
+I don't know when you'd have managed to get involved with her, but this village thing, and your reaction to the whole dance metaphor---"

 "Sir!
-No, you misunderstand--"
+No, you misunderstand---"

 "Do I?"
 Basil stared curiously at Fabian.
 "If I've misunderstood, then I certainly apologize, but this fixation on the village is getting tiresome.
 I'd like to understand what this is all about."

 Fabian stood sweating, teetering precariously on the top step without seeming to notice.
-"I--" he said, and then swallowed noisily.
+"I---" he said, and then swallowed noisily.
 He wiped his forehead with the back of his hand.

 "Yes, sir," he finally said.
 "I will admit that there *was* a woman, once.
-She--she was an artist living in that village.
+She---she was an artist, the daughter of the village herbalist.
 This was years ago, before I entered your employ.
 I doubt she's even still there.
 And even if she was, I'm sure she'd never want to see *me* again."
 He paused then, and a thoughtful, pained look came into his eyes.

 An uncharacteristically sympathetic look settled onto Basil's face.
 "What happened?" he asked.
-"Would you like to--that is, I'm here if--I mean-- Oh, bother.
+"Would you like to---that is, I'm here if---I mean--- Oh, bother.
 I'm terrible at this."
 He sighed.
 "Do you want to talk about it?"

 Fabian shrugged.
 "As I said, sir, it was some time ago.
 I was a different person, then.
 Just a boy, really.
 As for her...well.
 She was...Anathema."